-Play therapy is a form of child counselling which uses play to communicate and help children from ages 3 through 11-12, to help prevent or resolve any psychological and psychosocial challenges – separation of parents, trauma, loss of a loved one, chronic illness, etc. Through play therapy, children are able to express their experiences and feelings through a natural, self-guided and self-healing process.
+Play therapy is a form of child counselling for children from ages 3 through 11-12.
+Because the child's world of play is their natural way of communicating, the play therapist enters their play world to communicate with them and to help them understand and resolve any psychological and psychosocial challenges e.g. trauma, separation of parents, loss of a loved one, chronic illness, etc. In play therapy, children are able to express their experiences and feelings through a natural, self-guided and self-healing process.
 Children will be helped towards healthier and better social integration, growth and development.

 What are the benefits of Play Therapy?